The Bootleg Beatles: History

 The band returned to the Acoustic Stage at Glastonbury in 2013, Andre Barreau, the last of the founding members, retired from the band following their performance at Hyde Park in London on 13 July 2014.

 In 2017, Nigel Osborne (Edinburgh University) was commissioned by the Royal Liverpool Philharmonic Orchestra to arrange Sgt.
 Pepper's Lonely Hearts Club Band for concerts with the Bootleg Beatles, who performed to capacity crowds at the Royal Albert Hall and Echo Arena Liverpool.

 The band made their third appearance on the Acoustic Stage at Glastonbury in 2023, and in 2024 performed at the Isle of Wight Festival, before returning to Glastonbury to perform on the Acoustic Stage at Glastonbury 2024.
+They performed at Cruz Beckham's 21st birthday party on 15th February 2026.

 Meeting the Beatles

 Their first meeting was in 1996 at David Gilmour's 50th birthday party.
 Gilmour booked both the Bootleg Beatles and the Australian Pink Floyd Show as he had "always wanted to have the Beatles support Pink Floyd".
 George Harrison was in the audience and quipped "you probably know the chords better than I do" and "Where's the Bootleg Brian Epstein?
 'Cos he's got all the money!"

 The second meeting was at the Party at the Palace for the Golden Jubilee of Elizabeth II in 2002, where McCartney headlined.